Canon G3 X vs Panasonic TZ100

 Sensor comparison: Canon G3 X vs Panasonic TZ100

 The size of the imaging sensor is a crucial determinant of image quality.
 A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an one-inch sensor and have a format factor (sometimes also referred to as "crop factor") of 2.7.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the TZ100 provides a better video resolution than the G3X.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the TZ100 provides a better video resolution than the G3X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.

 Feature comparison: Canon G3 X vs Panasonic TZ100